‘Something has to change:’ Facing high denial rates for VA claims, 3 Gulf War vets intervene

 After years of behind-the-scenes work, Brown is frustrated with the VA and Congress that not enough has changed.

 “I figure the only way you can address the issue is if you’re actually being invited to the table,” Brown said.
 “But we feel what we’ve brought forth hasn’t been addressed.
 At some point, something has to change.
 At some point, the words have to stop and the actions have to start.”

-Brown was near Khamisiyah in southern Iraq in 1991, when engineers there destroyed ammunition containing nerve gas.
+His own battle Brown was near Khamisiyah in southern Iraq in 1991, when engineers there destroyed ammunition containing nerve gas.
 He was an infantryman with the 82nd Airborne Division.
 He printed out a map showing his company’s location at the time; a green dot indicated he was just southeast of the demolition site.

 Brown remembers debris falling from the sky, and finding parts of the munitions around his base.
 Researchers have estimated at least 100,000 American troops were exposed to chemical warfare agents from the munitions dump.

 He returned to the United States in 1991, and by then his health had begun to decline.
 He was diagnosed with fibromyalgia, irritable bowel syndrome, migraines and chronic fatigue.

 By 2010, the VA accepted that his conditions were brought on by military service and started to pay for his health care.

 It had taken him 13 years to prove his case.

 “It was a slow, meticulous process.
 It was like getting water out of a rock,” Brown said.
 “I went through many denials.
 Many denials.”